General Bourgin-Yang theorems: A Bourgin--Yang theorem for

 This sort of behaviour is triggered by the fact that the length $\ell$ we work with in this case does not satisfy the so called ``strong normalization property''.
 We briefly discuss this in Subsection \ref{subsect:strong_normalization}.
 In general, there is the following upper bound:

 where $c(H)$ is the number of connected components of $X^H\!/G$, see \cite[Proposition 4.2]{Bartsch}.
-However, this is far from being useful from our point of view, unless we \textit{a priori} know that $X^H$ is connected for any $H \subsetneq G$.
-Therefore we state a Bourgin--Yang type theorem under an additional assumption, which is satisfied e.g. when the codomain of the map in question has a single orbit type.
+However, this is far from being useful from our point of view.
+Therefore we state a Bourgin--Yang type theorem under an additional assumption.